 Di An Ho Chi Minh City, Vietnam Travel Guide

-Di An Market (Chợ Dĩ An): Although not a historical landmark, it offers a captivating glimpse into daily life, showing local produce, meats, household goods, and an array of street food.
+Di An Market (Chợ Dĩ An): Though it isn't a historical landmark, it offers a fascinating glimpse into daily life, showing local produce, meats, household goods, and an array of street food.

 It is a bustling, sensory experience where you observe the pulse of the community.